Stem Cell Basics

 There are many ways in which human stem cells can be used in research and the clinic.
 Studies of human embryonic stem cells will yield information about the complex events that occur during human development.
 A primary goal of this work is to identify how undifferentiated stem cells become the differentiated cells that form the tissues and organs.
 Scientists know that turning genes on and off is central to this process.
 Some of the most serious medical conditions, such as cancer and birth defects, are due to abnormal cell division and differentiation.
 A more complete understanding of the genetic and molecular controls of these processes may yield information about how such diseases arise and suggest new strategies for therapy.
 Predictably controlling cell proliferation and differentiation requires additional basic research on the molecular and genetic signals that regulate cell division and specialization.
 While recent developments with iPS cells suggest some of the specific factors that may be involved, techniques must be devised to introduce these factors safely into the cells and control the processes that are induced by these factors.

-Human stem cells could also be used to test new drugs.
-For example, new medications could be tested for safety on differentiated cells generated from human pluripotent cell lines.
-Other kinds of cell lines are already used in this way.
+Human stem cells are currently being used to test new drugs.
+New medications are tested for safety on differentiated cells generated from human pluripotent cell lines.
+Other kinds of cell lines have a long history of being used in this way.
 Cancer cell lines, for example, are used to screen potential anti-tumor drugs.
 The availability of pluripotent stem cells would allow drug testing in a wider range of cell types.
 However, to screen drugs effectively, the conditions must be identical when comparing different drugs.
-Therefore, scientists will have to be able to precisely control the differentiation of stem cells into the specific cell type on which drugs will be tested.
-Current knowledge of the signals controlling differentiation falls short of being able to mimic these conditions precisely to generate pure populations of differentiated cells for each drug being tested.
+Therefore, scientists must be able to precisely control the differentiation of stem cells into the specific cell type on which drugs will be tested.
+For some cell types and tissues, current knowledge of the signals controlling differentiation falls short of being able to mimic these conditions precisely to generate pure populations of differentiated cells for each drug being tested.

 Figure 3.
 Strategies to repair heart muscle with adult stem cells.
 Click here for larger image.